-Some skin conditions can be managed by our skin cancer doctors, without the need for surgery.
-Our skin GP’s commonly use cryotherapy (freezing) at Brisbane City Skin Clinic.
+Some skin conditions can be managed by a skin cancer doctor, without the need for surgery.
+The skin GP’s commonly use cryotherapy (freezing) at Brisbane City Skin Clinic.

 What is Cryotherapy Used For

 Other skin lesions such as sun spots (actinic keratosis)